Bicycle touring: Social significance

 Wells puts Hoopdriver in a new brown cycling suit to show the importance of the venture and the freedom on which he is embarking.
 Hoopdriver finds the bicycle raises his social standing, at least in his imagination, and he calls to himself as he rides that he's "a bloomin' dook " The New Woman that he pursues wears Rational Dress of a sort that scandalised society but made cycling much easier.
 The Rational Dress Society was founded in 1881 in London.
 It said:

-The Rational Dress Society protests... against crinolines or crinolettes of any kind as ugly and deforming...
-[It] requires all to be dressed healthily, comfortably, and beautifully, to seek what conduces to birth, comfort and beauty in our dress as a duty to ourselves and each other.

 Both Hoopdriver and the Young Lady in Grey, as he refers to her, are escaping social restraints through bicycle touring.
 Hoopdriver falls in love and rescues her from a lover who says marrying him is the only way that she, having left alone for a cycling holiday, can save her reputation.
 She lowers her social status; he raises his.
 McGurn says: "The shift in social perspectives, as exemplified by Wells' cyclists, led Galsworthy to claim, at a later date, that the bicycle had "been responsible for more movement in manners and morals than anything since Charles the Second."